-Mary Poplin is a professor in the School of Educational Studies at Claremont Graduate University.
+Mary Poplin is a professor emerita in the School of Educational Studies at Claremont Graduate University.
 Her work spans K–12 to higher education, with the latter exploring the contemporary intellectual trends dominant in the various academic disciplines: the sciences, humanities, and social sciences.
 Poplin, who began her career as a public school teacher, conducts research largely inside schools and classrooms and more recently on highly effective teachers in urban poor schools.

 Twice funded by the John and Dora Haynes Foundation, from 2005 to 2009 and once again from 2015 to 2017, Poplin and her graduate student-colleagues conducted extensive research with 72 highly effective teachers in low performing urban K-12 schools in several greater- Los Angeles counties.
 The resultant edited book (with co-editor, Claudia Bermudez), Highly Effective Teachers of Vulnerable Students: Practice Transcending Theory was published in 2019 by Peter Lang Publishers.
 Poplin’s prior work in schools included a study which was compiled into Voices Inside the Classroom co-authored with Joseph Weeres and funded by the John Kluge Foundation.